-Artful OBservation is designed to celebrate the unique artistic excellence in visual arts. music, narrative medicine, and theater that is all around us in New York City.
+We have launched a new educational initiative in the department called Artful OBservation.
+Artful OBservation is designed to celebrate the unique artistic excellence in visual arts, music, narrative medicine, and theater that is all around us in New York City.
 Medical Humanities, which provides the inspiration for Artful OBservation, is defined by the National Library of Medicine as the "intersection of medicine and humanistic disciplines such as philosophy, religion, literature, and the fine and performing arts."
 We believe the arts provide an opportunity for physicians to engage in shared experiences, with the potential to increase wellbeing and decrease burnout among the larger community.
 We have improved physician well-being and community building within our own department through the Artful OBservation initiative.
-In 2022, the residents enjoyed a night on Broadway to see SIX.
+In 2019, residents enjoyed these activites: